Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Evaluation procedure and metrics

-\paragraph{The performance metrics} reported in the challenge include sensitivity, precision, F1-score, and false positive per day.
+\paragraph{The performance metrics} Reported metrics include sensitivity, precision, F1-score, and false positives per day.
 They are computed using the \href{https://github.com/esl-epfl/timescoring}{\texttt{timescoring}} library, which is described in SzCORE~\cite{dan_szcore_2024}.
-The library provides both sample-based and event-based scoring.
-In this challenge, event-based scoring was selected as the primary evaluation mode for algorithm ranking because it better reflects clinical decision-making.
-This scoring methodology focuses on each seizure as a single event, thereby providing an accurate count of the number of detected events and false alarms the detection system would trigger.
+We prioritized event-based scoring as the primary evaluation mode because it better reflects clinical decision-making by treating each seizure as a discrete diagnostic event.
 Event-based scoring relies on overlap: if a reference (ground-truth) event and a hypothesis (algorithm) event overlap, the detection is correct (True Positive); if a hypothesis event does not overlap with any reference event, it is considered a false detection (False Positive).
 The following event-based scoring parameters (default values from the SzCORE framework) are used in this challenge:

 \begin{itemize} \item Minimum overlap: between the reference and hypothesis for a detection.
 We use any overlap, however short, to enhance sensitivity. \item Pre-ictal tolerance: tolerance with respect to the onset of an event that would count as a detection.
-We use a 30 seconds pre-ictal tolerance. \item Post-ictal tolerance: tolerance with respect to the end time of an event that would still count as a detection.
-We use a 60 seconds post-ictal tolerance. \item Minimum duration: between events resulting in merging events that are separated by less than the given duration.
-We merge events separated by less than 90 seconds which corresponds to the combined pre- and post-ictal tolerance. \item Maximum event duration: splitting events longer than the given duration into multiple events: We split events longer than 5 minutes. \end{itemize}
+We use a 30-second pre-ictal tolerance. \item Post-ictal tolerance: tolerance with respect to the end time of an event that would still count as a detection.
+We use a 60-second post-ictal tolerance. \item Minimum duration: between events resulting in merging events that are separated by less than the given duration.
+We merge events separated by less than 90 seconds, which corresponds to the combined pre- and post-ictal tolerance. \item Maximum event duration: splitting events longer than the given duration into multiple events: We split events longer than 5 minutes. \end{itemize}